 Late March and into April are the prime time of year to manage native pastures with prescribed fire.
-This is also the time of year that we can think about managing brush piles in pastures.
+This is also the time of year when we can think about managing pasture brush piles.
 Incorporating the brush pile into a prescribed burn is one management option that requires preplanning.
 The piles can also be dealt with alone.